briannanjeri/React-Typescript/README.md

 # React-Typescript
-how to use react with  typecript in building a crud application
+using react with  typecript to build a crud application